Apology Not Fucking Accepted

 She sighed.
-Down in the kitchen in the dead of night was not the proper time to see if Scott would divulge more details.
+The dead of night was not the proper time to see if Scott would divulge more details.
 And, as much as she hated to admit it, he was probably correct about her level of understanding.
 The shape was entirely beyond her experiences.
 "I see.
 But if you gave up interrupting the Trace, or at least what you thought was the Trace, then why hasn't Harry's scar been acting up again?"

 "That's the part I don't understand."

-"Any ideas you can share?" she said hopefully.
+"Any thoughts you can share?" she said hopefully.

 "Like I said, I need some time."

 "Then you can use the time it will take for Harry to calm down.
 I'll speak with him and let him know, once I have the chance.
 At least you actually apologised; I am impressed," she said wryly.

 "Let him sleep on it."
 She turned to go and then stopped, looking back at him.
 "Oh, and if I ever hear the two of you say things like that to each other again, I'll jinx you both and you can sort it out as slugs!"

 Scott's face lit up with interest.
 "What kind of slugs?
 What if my preference is to be a snail?"